Tuesday, March 25, 2025

 “9 Do not be quickly provoked in your spirit, for anger resides in the lap of fools.10 Do not say, ‘Why were the old days better than these?”

-“I’ve never had a problem with anger – I never even got in trouble in school,” she said.
-I sympathized with her while we talked on the phone, but I also recognized that her consequence for hitting her fiancé in the face was just the surface-level evidence of a much deeper, unresolved issue.
-We stuff these emotions away, and when they come to the surface, we’re shocked.
+I sympathized with her as we spoke on the phone, but I also recognized that the consequence of hitting her fiancé was only surface-level evidence of a much deeper, unresolved issue.
+We often stuff emotions away, convincing ourselves they no longer matter, and when they finally surface, we’re shocked by the damage they can cause.

-The Apostle Paul said in Romans 7:22-23 (NLT): “22 I love God’s law with all my heart.
-23 But there is another power within me that is at war with my mind.
+The Apostle Paul writes in Romans 7:22–23 (NLT): “I love God’s law with all my heart.
+But there is another power within me that is at war with my mind.
 This power makes me a slave to the sin that is still within me.”
-The other power that Paul speaks about in this verse is the cravings, habit patterns, and tendencies that undermine our faith and relationship with God.
-These are the issues that cause us to behave and do things that shock us.
-They come out when we least expect it and overcoming them is the war within.
-Our Heavenly Father doesn’t intend for us to battle all of them on our own, because we can’t.
-We desperately need His help and humbling ourselves to follow His guidance is the very best thing that we can do.
+The “other power” Paul describes is made up of cravings, habit patterns, and inner tendencies that undermine our faith and disrupt our walk with God.
+These are the issues that cause us to act in ways that shock even ourselves.
+They surface when we least expect it, and overcoming them is part of the war within.

-Many followers of Christ are like Agnes – some have battled wars within themselves for most of their life.
-But it’s time to give it all to God.
-Release what you have no use for – bad feelings, anger, resentment, are all emotions that weigh us down.
-They prevent us from getting to the place where we actually speak, think and behave like Christ.
-This should be the goal of every believer, to follow his example and live by his love and light.
-God’s wisdom and having faith in Him is what saves us from a life of regret.
-Decide to trust that God can heal your heart, even in those deep places.
-When we surrender our struggles to Him, He is faithful to bring restoration and peace, helping us to grow more into the image of Christ and experience the fullness of His grace and love. ■
+This should be the goal of every believer—to follow His example and walk in His love and light.
+God’s wisdom, paired with faith in Him, saves us from a life of regret.
+Decide to trust that God can heal your heart, even in its deepest places.
+When we surrender our struggles to Him, He is faithful to bring restoration and peace, shaping us more fully into the image of Christ and drawing us into the fullness of His grace and love.

 Scripture taken from the New International Version®, copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved.”